A detailed look at the curriculum coverage in each year group can be found in these documents:

 Parents are informed of the curriculum through our Curriculum Information sheets and these are also available on the school website.
 Additional information is gained through Parent Consultation Evenings, annual pupil reports and Curriculum Information Evenings where appropriate.
 Parents are most welcome to speak with either the Head or Deputy Headteacher if they require further information about any aspect of the curriculum.

 Our Literacy Framework ensures that reading is taught in a comprehensive and thorough way.
-In EYFS and KS1, pupils take part in a daily phonics session and teaching is based around “Letters and Sounds”.
-We use a range of resources including the “Jolly Phonics “scheme.
+In EYFS and KS1, pupils take part in a daily phonics session and teaching is based around Bug Club Phonics.

-Our reading scheme, “Bug Club” runs throughout the school and children have access to both physical and online reading resources.
-The school has a non-fiction lending library and children have access to a wide range of fiction texts in every classroom.
+Our reading scheme, “Bug Club” runs throughout the school.
+We have a non-fiction lending library and children have access to a wide range of fiction texts in every classroom.
 Achievement and commitment to reading is celebrated half termly.

 In mathematics, we use the Early Years and National Curriculum 2014 frameworks to ensure pupils are taught the necessary and essential skills.
-In addition, we use the “Abacus” online scheme.
-Parents are encouraged to become active learning partners through the use of online games and fun resources accessible at home.
+In addition, we use the White Rose Hub scheme.

 Please click the links below for more detailed year group topic plans